 I also love the fact that this stuffing is made entirely in the crock pot or slow cooker.
 It doesn’t take up any room in the oven (where space is at a premium).
-It doesn’t require any tending on the stove.
+No tending on the stove necessary.
 It would also be the perfect pot luck item to take to the family holiday dinner because it’s so easy!

 No dry stuffing

 If I’ve learned anything in my years on this earth, it’s that different people like different things.
 They have different tastes.